ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: : Machine Unlearning in MLaaS

-With this selection principle, the challenge is how to certify that the inference result is consistent on models with and without machine unlearning of the pending unlearning requests.
-Apparently, it is infeasible to compare the inference results by actually executing machine unlearning, as this would defeat our goal of avoiding its execution in the first place.
+With this selection principle, the challenge is how to certify that the inference result is consistent on models with and without unlearning execution of the pending unlearning requests.
+Apparently, it is infeasible to compare the inference results by actually executing unlearning, as this would defeat our goal of avoiding its execution in the first place.
 To certify inference consistency without actual machine unlearning execution, we resort to the concept of model robustness with respect to small changes in the training dataset \cite{DBLP:conf/iclr/0001F21,wang2022improved,jia2021intrinsic}.
-Roughly speaking, this refers to the property that two ML models trained on neighboring datasets (i.e., two datasets that have most of the data in common except a few) have the same inference results.
-This naturally evokes the idea of utilizing Differential Privacy (DP) techniques for model training.
+Roughly speaking, this refers to the property that two ML models trained on two datasets which differ only on a few data have the same inference results.
+This naturally evokes the idea of utilizing Differential Privacy (DP) \cite{dwork2006calibrating} techniques for model training.
 However, the primary challenge with the DP-based approach is that the robustness offered by DP allows only for approximate unlearning, rather than exact unlearning.
+As the number of unlearning request keeps increasing during the MLaaS service, the privacy bound of DP may be breached with the growth of to-be-erased data.
 Additionally, the noise introduced by DP can significantly decrease the model's utility.
-The ideal robustness entails two favoring consequences: 1) more subsequent inference requests can be responded to before the machine unlearning the pending unlearning requests, reducing waiting time; 2) more unlearning requests can be accumulated and executed all at once by a single unlearning execution, reducing unlearning execution time.
+The ideal robustness entails two favoring consequences: 1) more subsequent inference requests can be responded to before processing the pending unlearning requests, reducing response latency; 2) more unlearning requests can be accumulated and executed all at once by a single unlearning execution, reducing unlearning execution time.

-Finally, we arrive at the two concrete questions to be answered: 1) How to convert any ML models to a more robust counterpart in a generally applicable way that is also compatible with one of the existing machine unlearning mechanisms; 2) How to connect the robustness concept with the inference consistency to certify that certain inference requests can be responded without actual machine unlearning of the pending unlearning requests.
+Finally, we arrive at the two concrete questions to be answered: 1) How to convert any ML models to a more robust counterpart in a generally applicable way that is also compatible with one of the existing machine unlearning mechanisms; 2) How to connect the robustness concept with the inference consistency to certify that certain inference requests can be responded without actual unlearning execution for the pending unlearning requests.

 \partitle{Overview of \projectname} Taking on the above intuition, we propose the \projectname ~framework with two phases, i.e., the training phase and the inference\&unlearning serving phase, where the latter supports both inference and unlearning requests.